Back to nature

 A few kilometres south of Singapore lies a secret beach with clear waters and white sands on St John's Island, one of the country's many beautiful offshore islands.

-St John's Island was once a quarantine centre for immigrants coming into Singapore who had cholera, beri-beri and leprosy.
-It was later used to house political prisoners and drug rehabilitators - you can still see the high barbed wire fences.
+This popular day trip destination was once a quarantine centre for immigrants coming into Singapore who had cholera, beri-beri and leprosy; it was later used to house political prisoners and drug rehabilitators.
+(You can still see the high barbed wire fences!)

 Today, it's a popular day trip destination with tons to do, both on land and beyond its shores.